Ambience-Studios/AmbStudiosWebsite/README.md

 # Ambience Studios Website
-A wesite using React.js, SCSS and JSX
+A website using React.js, SCSS and JSX to develop and design an interactive website

 ## Designed by:
 Eli Bessen & Elijah Rieger